ualsg/ualsg.netlify.app/content/openings/ads/2021-04-ra-developer/index.md

 ### Application

-Please apply by [email](mailto:filip@nus.edu.sg) (please write "Application for the postdoc position on digital twins" in the subject), including the following materials:
+Please apply by [email](mailto:filip@nus.edu.sg) (please write "Application for the developer/RA position on digital twins" in the subject), including the following materials:

 * CV
 * Short cover letter (0.5-1 p.) briefly indicating (i) your relevant experience so far and outlook on the topic; and (ii) how do you intend to contribute to our growing research group and enhance its activities.
 The letter should also include the expected availability / preferred starting date.
 Keep it short and simple, please.